 SW 6378 has no cool tones so keep that in mind when you’re picking colors to coordinate with it.
 Any harmonizing colors should be warm with corresponding red or yellow hues.

 Crisp Linen can throw a pinkish yellowy cast over the room so when choosing lighting and flooring keep that in mind too.
 Try to avoid any cool tones (blue or black) in stone, wood or tile flooring and use light bulbs that are pure or warm white.
 Lampshades or light covering scan also throw off a lightbulb color so consider keeping those in warm tones.

-SW 6378 Crisp Linen Color Values
+Color Schemes using SW 6378 Crisp Linen

-1. Monochromatic Colors
+1. Monochromatic Color Scheme

 These two neutral colors, Irish Cream and Believable Buff will pair nicely with Crisp Linen and are perfect if you want a little deeper color on the walls with Crisp Linen as the trim.
 Believable Buff is a versatile neutral and here’s several other coordinating palettes that work with this popular tan shade.